polysyllabic/chaos/docs/chaosConfigFiles.md

 A sequence holds a series of predefined events that are sent as a batch.
 Sequences can be defined as a preset sequence for convenience or as part of a sequence modifier.

-There are two mandatory and two optional arguments in a sequnce definition:
+There are two mandatory and two optional arguments in a sequence definition:

 - `event`: The type of event (_Required_)
   - `hold`: turn on the command